 Any time spent on a Tier 2 General visa counts towards the 5-year qualifying period for ILR.
 If you currently hold a Tier 2 General and want to extend or apply for ILR, you will submit your application as a Skilled Worker.

-The relevant jobs for which a Skilled Worker visa is possible are those listed in the Appendix Skilled Occupations and Appendix Immigration Salary List.
+The relevant jobs for which a Skilled Worker visa is possible are those listed in the Appendix Skilled Occupations, Appendix Immigration Salary List, and Temporary Shortage List in Appendix Skilled Worker of the Immigration Rules.

 You must apply online.